 In addition to duration and random filters, trace observers use a span attribute trace filter to find useful traces.
 You can customize the filter rules to keep or discard traces that have spans with specific attributes.

 Filter rules are key/value pairs specific to individual trace observers.
-You use the New Relic Edge app to define and view them.
+You use the Infinite Tracing settings app to define and view them.

 The span attribute trace filter allows a total of three rules, and by default, two rules are provided to capture errors.
 While you can remove the two default error rules, we recommend you keep the two default error rules and add an additional rule, if you need one.